 (To be completed by the registered owner)

+I, am

-I, am the registered owner of the subject site.
+the registered owner of the subject s site.

-I authorize to prepare, submit and speak to this request for a Heritage Permit Application and/ or Consultation, on my behalf.
+I authorize to prepare

+submit and speak to this request for on my behalf. a Heritage Permit Application and/ or Consultation,

-Owner Signature:Dated:Dated:
+Owner Signature: Dated: